Axway/streams-open-docs/content/en/docs/relnotes/20210618_streams_relnotes.md

 * Kafka new docker image tag: `2.8.0-debian-10-r35`
 * Zookeeper new docker image tag: `3.7.0-debian-10-r62`
 * MariaDB new docker image tag: `10.4.19-debian-10-r32`

+## Documentation

+There are no major changes in this update.

 ### Related documentation